- Downtown Toronto (St. George)

 2023.
 Taylor, Janelle S., Claire L. Wendland, Kulamakan (Mahan) Kulasegaram, Frederic W. Hafferty. ““Admitting privileges: A construction ecology perspective on the unintended consequences of medical school admissions”.”
 Advances in Health Sciences Education.

 2023 (in press).
 Taylor, Janelle S. and Ann M. O'Hare.
 "Machine-Made Time: Dialysis and the Complexities of Waiting and Planning."
 In Adeline Masquelier and Deborah Durham, eds., In the Meantime: Toward an Anthropology of the Possible.
 New York and Oxford: Berghahn Books.

-2022 (in press).
+2022.
 Taylor, Janelle S. “Aging and Caring amid Words, Stories, and Texts.”
 In Critical Humanities and Ageing: Forging Interdisciplinary Dialogues, ed.
 Kate de Medeiros, Marlene Goldman, and Thomas Cole.
 New York: Routledge.

 2022.
 Taylor, Janelle S. “My Museum of Antique Technology.”
 In “Taking Note: Complexities and Ambiguities in Writing Ethnographic Fieldnotes,” Magdalena Zegarra and Veronica Sousa, editors, American Ethnologist website, 26 August.

 2021.
 Harris, Anna, and Janelle S. Taylor.
 "Writing Life: An Interview with Janelle Taylor."
 Somatosphere.

 2020.
 Taylor, Janelle S. “Afterword: Time, Futurity and Aging amid a Pandemic.”
 Anthropology & Aging 41(2):90-92.